anthonysecco/WiCAN-Ford-Transit/README.md

 ---

 ## 💪 Future Enhancements
 The following are entities I would like to add.
-It doesn't mean I've figured out how to yet.

 | **Feature**                      | **Description**                                 |
 | -------------------------------- | ----------------------------------------------- |